martenmatrix/where-is-waldo/README.md

 - If the player doesn't find all characters after 24 hours, the timer resets to `00:00:00` because the milliseconds passed are converted to a date object and it's day is stripped out later to only receive the time.
 A solution to this is shown in [this answer on Stack Overflow](https://stackoverflow.com/a/67256291).
 - Data is written to the database from the clients browser, this makes it very easy to create manipulated highscores.
 However, the clients permissions prevents him from deleting/editing highscores.
+- When deploying with the Firebase GitHub Action for Deployment, Firebase does not respect the configuration files.
+Make sure to change them manually or deploy with `firebase deploy`!

 ## :pray: Credits